Western Rivers Conservancy

 Interactive Project Atlas & Website

-Western Rivers Conservancy (WRC) is a nonprofit dedicated to protecting riverlands across 11 Western states through strategic land acquisition.
-Their conservation work was well-documented, but the existing website didn’t reflect the scale of their impact or credibility.
-We created a new website and interactive project atlas that translates their efforts into a cohesive, engaging narrative.
+Western Rivers Conservancy (WRC) is a nonprofit protecting riverlands across 11 Western states through strategic land acquisition.
+Their conservation work was extensive and well-documented but their existing website didn’t reflect the scale of their impact, and it wasn’t structured to convert visitors into the long-term donors and land partners the organization needed.

 Overview